tammon/sip4java/README.md

     <version>0.1.0</version>
 </dependency>
  ```

 Add sip4java using gradle:

 ```
 dependencies {
   compile 'net.tammon:sip:0.1.0'
 }
 ```

+You can use the latest nightly build with version `0.2.0-SNAPSHOT`

 ##License and Copyright
 **Sercos Internet Protocol (SIP) version 1 for Java**